-One of the first things I do is go into my supply closet and pull out all the shape games, manipulatives, and puzzles I have.
-Pattern blocks, shape cookies, and shape magnet blocks go out into various classroom centers.
-Students need to be playing, manipulating, and creating with shapes all over the classroom, not just in the math center!
+When setting up a shape activity, the first thing I do is go into my supply closet and pull out all my shape games, manipulatives, and puzzles.
+Pattern blocks, shape cookies, and shape magnet blocks are distributed into various classroom centers.
+Students need to be playing, manipulating and creating with shapes all over the classroom, not just in the math center!

-Over the summer I found this 2D & 3D shape building set!
+I love this 2D & 3D shape building set!
 It’s a ton of fun and comes with shape cards.

-Toothpick Shapes!
-Make shapes with toothpicks and play dough or marshmallows.
-When teaching your little learners about shapes it’s important to teach about the sides and vertices too.
+Toothpick Shapes are a fun and interactive way to learn shapes!
+Students can make shapes with toothpicks and play dough or marshmallows.
+When teaching your little learners about shapes, it’s important to teach about the sides and vertices too.
 Use those big vocabulary words!
-Feel, touch, make, and count the number of sides and vertices shape have (or don’t have).
+Feel, touch and count the number of sides and vertices a shape has.
+Don’t forget that a circle doesn’t have any sides or vertices!

-In the Discovery Center(my math and science centers are combined)
+In the Discovery Center: Learning about math and science

 Shape Building Blocks Cards!
 This is a close up of the building block shape cards.
 Students use the blocks to create the shape on the card.
 After the shape theme is over, put the shape building cards in with your manipulatives or STEM drawers!